sillevl/course-software-engineering/excercise/thermostat.md

 ### v0.1.0
 Convert the application to an real command-line application by using the `OptionParser` class that is included in the Ruby standard library.
 All previous implemented features should be supported, but the command-line options should not be backward compatible.

+### v0.1.1
+Convert the application into a Ruby Gem and publish it on [rubygems.org](https://rubygems.org).

+Note: name your ruby gem `FIRSTNAME-LASTNAME-thermostat-exercise` (fill in your first and last name).
+This is not to pollute the global namespace of gems.